CATALPAresearch/moodle-mod_openchat/README.md

 ## *OpenChat* is a Moodle activity plugin for chatting with open-source large language models.

 *openchat* (mod_openchat) is a ready to use Moodle activity plugin that enables students to chat with an open-source large language model.
-Currently, the plugin communicats only with the API of OpenWebUI.
+Currently, the plugin is only compatible with the API of OpenWebUI (former Ollame).
 Thus, all models available on OpenWebUI can be selected for chat communication.

 In future, teachers should be able to define prompt templates that encapsulate student input requests.
 These encapsilations can be used to enrich the prompt with additional instructions or to instruct the LLM to withdraw certain information.